Oaxaca Governor Gabino Cue protects paramilitaries; people mobilize

 Timo’s name is constantly heard.
 For years, Timoteo Alejandro Ramírez was a strong advocate of the Autonomous Municipality of San Juan Copala and of self-initiated projects in Yosoyuxi.
 He was shot and hacked to death with a machete by paramilitaries on May 20, 2010, along with his wife Cleriberta Castro, leaving 10 orphans and a legacy of resistance.

 A total of 40 orphans are one of the products of the repression against the autonomous people of Copala.
 Several of them are now found among the children who give life to the Yosoyuxi community, which has become a new base for displaced people after the camp in the arcade outside the Government building was lifted just before Christmas.
-They run around, invent games, help with a number of tasks, and enthusiastically participate in protests, as we see in this video shot on January 29: http://youtu.be/tyTqkOzjMFE
+They run around, invent games, help with a number of tasks, and enthusiastically participate in protests, as could see in a video shot on January 29.

 On Friday, February 3, the current spokespersons for the displaced people, Marcos Albino y Reyna Martínez, traveled from the City of Oaxaca to share what had happened in the latest negotiations.
 Cue had signed an agreement that allowed a group of 10 displaced people to go into San Juan Copala to talk to people now living there and inspect their houses, with the possibility that 25 families could return that very day, followed by groups of 25 in the following days.
 In the discussion in Yosoyuxi, a trap in the agreement was pointed out, which left the decision in the hands of the people who now control Copala.
 Others thought that even so, it was advance that the Governor had signed the agreement and that if people could go back now and resume their lives, they wouldn’t be dependent on international processes that take years to resolve.
 Some people had high hopes of being protected by the precautionary measures, while others were more skeptical.